 This integrated planning and management approach is intended, through co-operative governance and public participation, to enable water managers to meet the needs of all people for water, employment, and economic growth in a manner that also allows protection and, where necessary, rehabilitation of aquatic ecosystems.
-Above all, Integrated Water Resource Management (IWRM) will enable water managers to use our precious water resources to assist us in poverty eradication and removal of inequity.
+Above all, Integrated Water Resource Management (IWRM) will enable water managers to use our precious water resources to assist in poverty eradication and the redressing of inequities.